-Available upon request are discounted passes to bask in the Hot Sulphur Hot Springs!
+Just a few miles down the road bask in the Hot Sulphur Hot Springs!

 Every season has its own special beauty: Spring brings abundant wildflowers, contrasting greens of pine, aspen, and sage.
 Newborn livestock and wildlife.
 Thunderstorms and brilliant double rainbows.
 Birds singing, chickens crowing and warm, quiet evenings are welcomed in summer.
 Our view of the fall colors are hard to match ~ the changing yellow, gold and reds quaking in the valley are quite beautiful.
 Winter brings diamond-sparkling white snow untouched by humans and cobalt blue skies…picture-perfect postcard and right out your window.